fohrloop/venvlink/README.md

 <path_to_another_python_exe> -m pip install venvlink
 ```

 and the rest you can use normally.
-Note that virtual environments in the centralized folder will have the same python version which was used to create the virtual environment in the first place. **Note**: Knowing which python version is used in which virtual environment in rensibilities of the user (use wise venv names, if needed).
+Note that virtual environments in the centralized folder will have the same python version which was used to create the virtual environment in the first place. **Note**: Knowing which python version is used in which virtual environment in reponsibilities of the user (use wise venv names, if needed).